FountainExponential/web/README.md

 ```
 ##### Create a local copy of a Group
 A Group of functionality can be made into a separate Entity, meaning that it's data will be split from the definition or original and go it's separate way.
-This can be done by Init(), Copy() or Clone().
+This can be done by Create(), Copy() or Clone().

-When Init() is used the original definition is used to create a separate fresh unchanged Entity.
+When Create() is used the original definition is used to create a separate fresh unchanged Entity.
 When Copy() is used the current state of the Entity is used to create a shallow copy of the Entity.
 Any other Entity the copied Entity refers to is not copied and is thus not a separate Entity.
 When Clone() is used the current state of the Entity is used to create a deep copy of the Entity.
 Any other Entity the copied Entity refers to is also copied into a separate Entity.
 Game elements outside of the game world like the render engine are not subject to the deep copy.

-The Init, Copy and Clone can be defined as sections, but can also be left up to the default implementation.
+The Create, Copy and Clone can be defined as sections, but can also be left up to the default implementation.

 #### Tables for quarriable data
 Frameworks that hold boilerplate response that are not part of the story but add to the believability of the game, for instance NPC in a city, should be able to be created and used in Fountain Exponential.